Working Guest Programme, Norway

 Hospitality Work Experience Spain, Spain

 Take part in paid work experience in Spain.
-Work in hotel, bars & restaurants in diverse regions across Spain and embark on an invaluable work experience opportunity that will provide you with an array of skills. *Please note, to be eligible for this programme you must be studying Hospitality at degree level.
+Work in hotel, bars & restaurants in diverse regions across Spain and embark on an invaluable work experience opportunity that will provide you with an array of skills. *Please note, to be eligible for this programme you must be currently studying at university, and be an EU citizen.